puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy or set the 'No special restrictions' (0) option, the downloads go through the usual security restrictions based on Microsoft Defender SmartScreen analysis results.

 Note that these restrictions apply to downloads from web page content, as well as the 'download link...' context menu option.
 These restrictions don't apply to saving or downloading the currently displayed page, nor do they apply to the Save as PDF option from the printing options.

+See [https://go.microsoft.com/fwlink/?linkid=2094934](https://go.microsoft.com/fwlink/?linkid=2094934) for more info on Microsoft Defender SmartScreen.

 * 0 = No special restrictions